Coping With The Holidays – 7 Strategies To Master The Festive Season

 A regular gratitude practice can also increase your motivation, decrease anxiety, ease depression, and contribute to better well-being overall.

-Mindset is everything and practicing gratitude during the holiday season such as e.g. keeping a gratitude journal or simply taking a moment to reflect on the positive aspects in your life can very much enhance your holiday experience and encourage a sense of fulfillment during this time of the year.
+Mindset is everything and practising gratitude during the holiday season such as e.g. keeping a gratitude journal or simply taking a moment to reflect on the positive aspects in your life can very much enhance your holiday experience and encourage a sense of fulfilment during this time of the year.

 woman breathing practising gratitude